 FAQs

-The Integrated Pathways @ Kepnock State High School (IP@K) program aims to re-connect disengaged youth through a series of immersive experiences hosted by local industry representatives onsite at their businesses.
+The Integrated Pathways @ Bundaberg (IP@B) program aims to re-connect disengaged youth through a series of immersive experiences hosted by local industry representatives onsite at their businesses.

 What is the role of an industry mentor?